carpentries/lesson-example/setup.md

     $ cd data-cleanup
     $ git add changed-file.md changed-file.html
     $ git commit -m "Explanatory message"
-    $ git push origin gh-pages
+    $ git push origin master
     ~~~
     {: .language-bash}

-15. [Tell us][email] where your lesson is so that we can add it to
+14. [Tell us][email] where your lesson is so that we can add it to
     the appropriate index page(s).

 **Note:**